 One of the largest barriers to development in Kansas City is the permit process.
 We need to let developers and those wanting to bring business to Kansas City know that we are “open for business”.
 I will work with city council and city staff to help remove this barrier to development.

 Kansas City has a thriving arts community.
 It has an extensive developable land mass and an active non-profit community.
 Its future needs to be built on these strengths.

 One of Kansas City’s strengths is the growth of entrepreneurship.
 We have to streamline the processes in which businesses do business in our city.
 We have to become more business friendly.

 We have to continue supporting new tech companies with the infrastructure necessary to ensure their success.

 We need to make sure we grow and maintain our companies in Kansas City and not let Kansas poach our businesses.

 In order to attract new business and families to the Northland, we have to ensure that we work with police enforcement to understand and eliminate crime in our region.
 We need to drastically improve response times for police and fire protection.

 We will soon have a new police station near Ambassador Drive.
 The police station will serve as a full justice center with a courtroom and holding facility to minimize travel time for the police and the public.

 The 2nd District has a thriving trail system that allows neighborhoods to be connected with their surrounding areas.
-I was proud to help create the Platte Purchase Redevelopment District, which pays for and maintains the new trail system around Costco and the coming middle and high schools.
+In addition to a well-connected trail, I will partner with the community to create more community centers in the 2nd district for all residents to enjoy.